noviscient/Factsheet-Wiki/README.md

 ## Rolling Volatility <a id="section13"></a>
 **Description**:
-A line graph of the strategy's/product's annualised return with 1 month expanding rolling window against its benchmark and market returns.
+A line graph of the strategy's/product's exponentially weighted volatility(EWM) with a one calendar month halflife and a one month expanding rolling window against its benchmark and market returns.
 The benchmark and market will depend on the geography where the strategy/product is denominated and the market traded.
+The average EWM volatility is also included in the graph as the dotted line.
 <img width="356" alt="image" src="https://github.com/noviscient/Factsheet-Wiki/assets/114644478/ab255465-5ade-4cac-ab15-8bdf3be4a428">
 **Factsheet Location:**  Page 2, Right side of the Rolling Return section